Trying your hand at how to paint sunflowers is a wonderful opportunity to dive into a great painting subject!

 The third and final color spot we mix up is the dark brown that is next to our light yellow color.
 To mix the color I grab some burnt umber and mix in purple and veronese green.
 Burnt umber on its own is much too saturated and warm, so the other colors mixed in help to make it cooler without making it look bluish in color.

-How to Mix Dark Shades of Yellow
+How to Paint Sunflower with Dark Shades of Yellow